-The ultimate parent of the Company is the Udenna Corporation, which was primarily organized to purchase, acquire, take over and manage all or any parts of the rights, assets, business and property, undertake and assume all the liabilities of others.
+The ultimate parent of PPPI is Udenna Corporation, which was primarily organized to purchase, acquire, take over and manage all or any parts of the rights, assets, business and property, undertake and assume all the liabilities of others.
 The ultimate parent company's registered office is Stella Hizon Reyes Road, Barrio Pampanga, Davao City.

-PPPI has a total of 108 service stations, including nine (9) service stations in Luzon operating as of June 30, 2009.
-As of this reporting date, a total of 20 service stations are under various stages of construction.
+PPPI has a total of 109 service stations operating in Mindanao, Luzon and Cebu.
+As of this reporting date, a total of (twenty-one) 21 service stations are under various stages of construction.

-The Parent Company holds 100% interest on the following subsidiaries:
+The Parent Company holds 100% interest in the following subsidiaries:

-- Petroterminals Philippines, Corp.
-(PPC),

-- P-F-L Petroleum Management, Inc. (PPMI)

-- P-H-O-E-N-I-X Global Mercantile, Inc. (PGMI), and

-- Petrologistix Services Corporation (PSC)

-- Bacnotan Industrial Park Corporation (BIPC)
+- Petroterminals Philippines Corporation (PPC) - P-F-L Petroleum Management, Inc. (PPMI) - P-H-O-E-N-I-X Global Mercantile, Inc. (PGMI) - Petrologistix Services Corporation (PSC) - Bacnotan Industrial Park Corporation (BIPC)